visualbis/VV-Docs/docs/user-guide/onboard-info.md

 ## Change Password

-On successfully logging in for the first time, you will be asked to change your default password.
+On successfully logging in for the first time, native users will be asked to change the default password.

 <div class="center">
   <Zoom>